mishmanners/TalksandEvents/Talks/GitHubCLITecho24.md

 - Learn about the GitHub CLI is and why you should use it
 - Learn the features of the CLI and how it can help your workflow
 - Learn about some useful extensions to do more with the CLI
-- Plus find out how you can contribute and build your own
+- Find out how you can contribute and build your own

 ## Resources and Links